jmichel7/PermGroups.jl/README.md

 This package implements permutations and some functions of them.
 It depends only  on  the  package  `Combinat` (which itself depends on `Primes`).

 This  package  follows  the  design  of  permutations  in the GAP language. `Perm`s  are permutations  of the  set `1:n`,  represented internally  as a vector  of `n`  integers holding  the images  of `1:n`.
 The integer `n` is called  the degree  of the  permutation.
 In  this package,  as in  GAP (and contrary  to the philosophy of Magma or the package `Permutations.jl`), two permutations of different  degrees  can  be  multiplied (the result has the larger  degree).
 Two permutations  are equal if  and only if  they move the same points in the same way, so two permutations of different degree can be equal; the degree is thus an implementation detail so usually it should not be used.
-One should rather use the function `largest_moved_point`.
+One should rather use the function `last_moved`.

 This  design makes it  easy to multiply  permutations coming from different groups, like a group and one of its subgroups.
 It has a negligible overhead compared to the design where the degree is fixed.

-The default constructor for a permutation uses the list of images of `1:n`, like  `Perm([2,3,1,5,4])`.
+The default constructor for a permutation uses the list of images of `1:n`, like  `Perm([2,3,1,5,4,6])`.
 Often  it  is  more  convenient  to use cycle decompositions:    the   above   permutation    has   cycle   decomposition `(1,2,3)(4,5)`    thus   can   be    written   `Perm(1,2,3)*Perm(4,5)`   or `perm"(1,2,3)(4,5)"`  (this last form  can parse a  permutation coming from GAP  or the default printing at the REPL).
-The list of images of `1:n` can be  recovered from the  permutation by the  function `vec`; note that equal permutations with different degrees will have different `vec`.
+The list of images of `1:n` can be  recovered from the permutation by  the function `perm`; note that equal permutations with different degrees will have different `perm`.

 The  complete type of a permutation  is `Perm{T}` where `T<:Integer`, where `Vector{T}`  is the type of the vector which holds the image of `1:n`.
 This can  be used to save space or  time.
 For instance `Perm{UInt8}` can be used for  Weyl groups of rank≤8 since they permute  at most 240 roots.
 If `T` is not  specified we  take it  to be  `Int16` since  this is a good compromise between   speed,  compactness  and  possible  size  of  `n`.
 One  can  mix permutations of different integer types; they are promoted to the wider one when multiplying.